borntofrappe/game-development/04 Super Mario Bros/Super Mario Bros 9/README.md

 end
 ```

-And the function is ultimately called on the instance of the level in the `PlayState`.
+The function is ultimately called on the instance of the level in the `PlayState`.

 ```lua
 function PlayState:update(dt)